Kava-Labs/kava-testnets/money-market-madness/README.md

+## Money Market Madness Testnet

-Hello!
-I'm ready for gentx for money-market-madness.
+We are ready for gentx submissions for money-market-madness.
 Note that this is an alpha-testing network, so please only participate as a launch validator if you have time to update your node if there is a panic and we have to relaunch the network in the next couple of days/weeks.
 Future testnets for kava-5 will be more stable.

 TLDR to submit a gentx: